 So, they will require gentle soaking once per week, but you should adjust accordingly based on the weather in your area.
 To increase soil moisture levels, do mulching to maintain constant hydration.
 You should also never forget to tamp down all the weeds near the plants.

 Also, strive to resist the temptation to prune your pumpkin plants as the leaves help them to produce more carbohydrate gas, which translates to many pumpkin fruits.

-Since pumpkin plants are heavy feeders, it is imperative to provide them with the fertilizer or food they need for their growth.
+Since pumpkin plants are heavy feeders, it is imperative to provide them with the fertiliser or food they need for their growth.

-Testing your soil every few months or years is the first step in determining the exact type of fertilizer you will need throughout the whole process.
+Testing your soil every few months or years is the first step in determining the exact type of fertiliser you will need throughout the whole process.

 The results will give you the exact picture of the pH and nutrient levels to help you plan accordingly.

-The best fertilizers for pumpkin plants should contain nitrogen, phosphorus, and potassium, and it is in this same order that you should apply them.
+The best fertilisers for pumpkin plants should contain nitrogen, phosphorus, and potassium, and it is in this same order that you should apply them.